XLabCU/jupyterlite-testing/README.md

 # Jupyterlite PKM Testing

-Demo notes and tests as we develop a pkm extension for jupyterlite
+Demo notes and tests as we develop a pkm extension for jupyterlite.

+**USE CHROME OR EDGE** (Firefox and Safari _will_ work for the most part, but there are some bundled extensions like 'access file system' that only work with chrome/edge.
+And you need them in order to load csv etc into notebooks for analaysis.

 [Give it a whirl here](https://XLabCU.github.io/jupyterlite-testing)